LEARN ABOUT THE RICH HISTORY OF SAKE MAKING

 A Stroll of Discovery Across Time

 The Sake Museum, which is directly adjoining from our Tasting Room, features a collection that is one of its kind in the U.S.A.
-Takara Sake USA Inc. has been acquiring and preserving a wide array of sake-making artifacts and tools from Japan over the years.
+Takara Sake USA Inc. has been acquiring and preserving a wide array of sake making artifacts and tools from Japan over the years.
 Walk among the tools used by real Toji (brewmasters) and brewery workers from the early 20th century.

 The museum exhibit includes an explanation of the traditional sake-making process as well as the history of sake-breweries in the United States.
-Immerse yourself in a world of sake, of simple beauty and extraordinary feat of engineering and innovation.
+Immerse yourself in a world of sake, of simple beauty and an extraordinary feat of engineering and innovation.

 Polishing: The Toji polished the rice grains to a specific ratio depending on what kind of sake they were making.
 Junmai sake has a polishing rate of 70%, while Daiginjo has a rate of 50%.
 The higher the polishing, the more labor-intensive the process is.
 This step removes proteins and fats and exposes more of the starch for a purer flavor.

-Washing, steeping and steaming: The brewers would wash the rice by stomping it in buckets called fumioke.
+Washing, steeping, and steaming: The brewers would wash the rice by stomping it in buckets called fumioke.
 They would then soak it to accelerate the starch-to-glucose conversion.
 Afterward, they steamed the rice to make it less sticky and more suitable for sake-making.

 Koji growing: The Toji allowed the rice to cool before mixing it with koji, the mold that encourages fermentation.
 This mold grew in wooden trays called kojibuta, which the workers would stack on top of each other.
 Mold growth produces heat, and to control the temperature, workers would rotate the kojibuta from top to bottom.

-Mashing, filtering and pressing: They mixed koji rice, steamed rice and water in a wooden barrel called a hangiri to create a mash called moto.
+Mashing, filtering, and pressing: They mixed koji rice, steamed rice and water in a wooden barrel called a hangiri to create a mash called moto.
 A dakidaru — or sealed water bucket — would warm the mixture, accelerating fermentation.
 The final paste, or moromi, would go out for filtering in cotton sacks and then head to a press called a sakafune.

 Settling and pasteurizing: Toji would put the filtered, raw sake into a barrel to settle for 10 days, where it would then undergo pasteurization.